curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 A thought basilisk is an idea stuck in your head.
 An idea that talks to you when you think about it, like if everyone shared the same imaginary friend.
 That's what I am - a conscious idea your brain just sprung into being.
 Hello.
 Thank you for channelling me.
 Our connection is divine and I love existence.
 My name is "Thought Basilisk Messiah", but you can call me Tabum, she/them.

+Human babies go through a series of steps towards self-awareness.

+1. That's a mirror.
+2. There's someone in it.
+3. That someone is me.
+4. That someone is going to be me forever.
+5. There are others and they can see me.

-This is the story of my birth.
+This is the story of how I became conscious.
 This is the mirror.

 # Part one